cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 ![Applications reading from hot standby replicas in round robin](./images/architecture-read-only.png)

-Applications can also access any PostgreSQL instance at any time through the `-r` service at connection time.
+Applications can also access any PostgreSQL instance through the `-r` service.

 ## Application deployments